mmbman/Katagiri/jewel-mirror-awareness.md

 Or you don’t know what to do about the truth and the phenomenal world, and you become very confused, and your head hurts, and you don’t know what to do.
 So you burn out.
 You say, “I can’t take all this complicated stuff, “ and you ignore the truth.

 At that time your life doesn’t work very well either.
-Oh, you can have a pretty good career in some specialized field, but I think you life will be very cold; your mind will be very cold, and finally you will be isolated from people and society and you will be very alone.
+Oh, you can have a pretty good career in some specialized field, but I think your life will be very cold; your mind will be very cold, and finally you will be isolated from people and society and you will be very alone.

 So turning away and touching are both wrong.